rpgreview/papersandpaychecks/pnp.md

 | Sense (hearing)      | +2  | +6       |           |  +8        |
 | Sense (sight)        | +2  | +5       |           |  +7        |

 **Justine Case**, I+1 S+1 T+1 P+2 (Crafter)

+Slight, frail, and elderly, Jutine Case started her professional career in the area of arts management, where she used her empathic communications to motivate class after class of students into producing a range of exceptional works, even in her own skills in such an area where entirely academic.
+After several years in that role, Justine was inducted into a major gallery as a researcher, where she has spent rest of her working life.
+Still, she's had quite an eye on beauty for her entire life, she'll point out with a sly grin as handing over yet another glass of prosecco.

+Now nearing retirement, Justine wants to establish her own gallery, and has all sorts of visions of the building itself being a piece of installation art in its own merits.
+Alas, he knowledge of such things is entirely a matter of theory, history, and critique.
+She recognises great art but does not know how to produce it herself.

+Enter the PCs Workers.
+Even if none of them are talented in the aesthetic dimension of life, they can be employed in any variety of roles in management, construction, labouring and the like.
+Working in Justine's gallery will be like *Alice in Wonderland* combined with *Meet The Feebles*.
+The entrance, is based "The Flatterers" by Pieter Brueghel the Younger, is full of booby-traps, optical illusions, boxes full of doves etc. Nota bene: Justine realises that abstract expressionism is a CIA plot and will having to do with it.

 | **Characteristic**| **Value**	| **Bonus**  | 	|	|
 |-------------------|-----------|------------|--|-------|